0xdonmot/FSWD/projects/capstone/backend/README.md

 createdb casting_agency
 ```

+Note, the database url is setup for Heroku.
+The database url path will need to be configured if the app is to be used locally.

 ### Running the server

-To run the server, execute:
+To run the server, create a local database and update the database url path in setup.sh

+Then, execute:

 ```bash
 source setup.sh